symbolicdata/symbolicdata.github.io/LocalSparqlEndpoint.markdown

 Ontowiki is a pure PHP application, that runs completely within the apache web server and can be configured by various plugins.
 We recommend to deploy one Ontowiki instance per application.

+To operate with Virtuoso the php5-odbc extension has to be installed.

+`sudo apt-get install php5-odbc`

 We describe the main steps to deploy Ontowiki.
 See <https://github.com/AKSW/OntoWiki/wiki/GetOntowikiUsers> for details.

 -   Clone Ontowiki from the github repo to the target directory